mdunisch/lololodash/exercises/7_analyze/problem.md

 takes an object that *represents* the condition.
 * * *
 ## Your Mission ##
-We have the income of a few freelancers in a Array of Objects:
+We have the income of a few freelancers in an Array of Objects:
 ```js
 [ { name: "mike",  income: 2563 },
   { name: "kim",   income: 1587 },